multimodal-machine-learning/iPerceive/README.md

 <p align="center">Figure 3.
 Architectural overview of iPerceive VideoQA.
 Our model consists of two main components: feature fusion and frame selection.
 For feature fusion, we encode features using a convolutional encoder, generate common-sense vectors from the input video sequence, and use iPerceive DVC for dense captions (left).
 Features from all modalities (video, dense captions, QA and subtitles) are then fed to dual-layer attention: word/object and frame-level (middle).
 Upon fusing the attended features, we calculate frame-relevance scores (right).</p>

 ## Citation

-Please cite the work as:
+If you found our work interesting, please cite the work as:
 ```
-iPerceive Publication WIP
+WIP
 ```

 ## Usage